 3.4 Where an underlying medical condition is identified the Head of School / Department must consider, in association with the Human Resources Division and the Occupational Health Unit, what, if any, reasonable adjustments are required.

 3.5 Specified management standards in line with the Bradford Factor will be implemented in accordance with the requirements of each case.

 3.6 Following implementation of the action plan, if the attendance level continues to give cause for concern, the employee’s attendance may be reviewed immediately under the Formal Capability Procedures and warnings may be issued in accordance with Section 3.3 of the Capability procedure.

 4. Long Term Absence – Formal Capability Procedure

 4.1 Long term sickness is defined by the University as an absence of four continuous working weeks or more (20 working days).

 4.2 Line Managers should normally consider referring the employee to The Occupational Health Unit at week five of the absence (day 21) except where known circumstances make this inappropriate to do so e.g. cases of terminal illness and for standard periods of post operative care etc. A copy of the referral should be sent to the relevant Human Resources Manager.
 The Management Referral Form is available here: http://www.cardiff.ac.uk/osheu/healthcentre/ochealth/index.html

 4.3 The purpose of the medical advice will be to ascertain the expected date, if any, of a return to work and whether the employee will be fit to resume their normal duties or alternative lighter duties on that date.

-4.4 The Line Manager or Head of School /Directorate or nominee will, in conjunction with the medical evidence provided, give consideration to the impact of the absence upon the work area; consideration will be given in particular to:
+4.4 The Line Manager or Head of School /Department or nominee will, in conjunction with the medical evidence provided, give consideration to the impact of the absence upon the work area; consideration will be given in particular to:

 - the reason for the absence and the likelihood of return;